tonai/react-per-form/doc/docs/guides/03-modes.md

 ## Validation strategy

-react-per-form propose multiple validation strategy with the `mode` parameter:
+@per-form/react propose multiple validation strategy with the `mode` parameter:

 - `"submit"` (default): Validation is only triggered when the form is submitted.
 - `"blur"`: Validation is triggered when fields lose focus (in addition to the form being submitted).